 When Matt was a toddler I obsessed about his intellectual achievement, measuring his progress against benchmarks in books for the first 24 months of his being.
 Inside his baby book, there is a list of 14 words he could say at 12 months, a collection to symbolize his exceptional verbal skills.
 At our first preschool conference, I asked the brand new teacher if he was gifted.
 She was gracious and responded that it was too soon to tell.
 I hope she thought I was whacked because I was.

-Parenting a child with ADHD has been a real challenge.
-Our journey was rocky and long with plenty of blind turns and steep hills.
-ADHD has probably been harder for Matt to manage than dyslexia.
+Parenting a child with ADHD has been the real challenge as a parent.
+Our journey was rocky and long with plenty of blind curves and steep hills.
+ADHD has probably been harder for Matt to manage than dyslexia as well.
 There have been a number of hair-raising incidents, including skiing off a cliff because he didn’t notice a sign.
 I’m aware of three speeding tickets.
 Other stories are his to tell.

 Matt survived my relentless attempts to erase dyslexia and ADHD as well as my reign of terror in boy scouts as I nagged him all the way to Eagle Scout.
 Then he went to college and out of my grasp.
 Lo and behold, he became an engineer without my guidance.
 I didn’t absorb this lesson.